Father teaches his son how to ride a bicycle. (Source: Jakob Studnar)

 How we protect children

-Kindernothilfe supports numerous protection programs and makes every effort to protect children involved in partner projects and activities in Germany from sexual abuse and maltreatment.
+Kindernothilfe supports numerous protection programs and makes every effort to prevent the children involved in its projects abroad and in its German-based activities from sexual abuse and maltreatment.

 Learn more